 You want to make a wearable muslin when you are using a new pattern, especially Indie Patterns.
-When using Indie Patterns (unless familiar with the designer) do yourself a favor to make a wearable muslin, then this will make sure the real size of the garment.
+When using Indie Patterns (unless familiar with the designer), do yourself a favor to make a wearable muslin, then this will make sure the actual size of the garment.

-Since, Indie Patterns do not have governance on sizing consistency, as the Big Box Patterns, there is no standard.
-So, sizes will range slightly from designer to designer, ranging from running small or more significant than the standard patterns.
+Since Indie Patterns do not have governance on sizing consistency, there is no standard for the Big Box Patterns.
+So, sizes will range slightly from designer to designer, ranging from small or more significant than the standard patterns.
 Same with the height of garments, the fit models can vary drastically from 4ft to 6ft.
 So the adjustment of bodice and leg length and change.

 Who makes them?

-For those who want to fix any fit issues before using their right fabrics, those who always need to adjust the significant box patterns for FBA or length, it will be for the benefit of the maker, to work out those kinks first.
+For those who want to fix any fit issues before using their suitable fabrics, those who always need to adjust the significant box patterns for FBA or length, it will be for the maker’s benefit to work out those kinks first.
 You also learn new techniques and ways to put the pattern together from each designer; this will possibly show you a shortcut or a new skill you didn’t know before.
-Using a muslin will allow you to practice this before your right fabrics that could lead to sadness or regret.
+Using a muslin will allow you to practice this before your suitable fabrics, leading to sadness or regret.